BrightspaceUI/core/components/button/README.md

 ## Toggle Button [d2l-button-toggle]

+Use toggle buttons when users need to easily flip between two opposing states, such as when subscribing or unsubscribing.

 The `d2l-button-toggle` element is a container for buttons that toggle a `pressed` state.
 The component will automatically show or hide the buttons and manage focus based on the `pressed` state.
 Simply place a `d2l-button-icon` or `d2l-button-subtle` element in each of the `not-pressed` and `pressed` slots.
 Each button should describe the state and action the user can take.

 ### Best Practices

 <!-- docs: start best practices -->
 <!-- docs: start dos -->
-* Use toggle buttons for binary or mutually exclusive options where users need to switch between states or views
+* Use when flipping a setting on or off needs to be quick and easy, such as when users are expected to change the setting frequently
 <!-- docs: end dos -->

 <!-- docs: start donts -->